 • information related to how the project has incorporated the relevant minimum environmental requirements from the Cross-cutting chapter on sustainable supply chains.
 In case the environmental dimension of the procurement and delivery was already covered in the above sections, this is optional in this section.

-In those cases where the partner intends to purchase food or medical supplies, without the support of one of the Humanitarian Procurement Centres, it will indicate here briefly how it intends to ensure the quality standards of the items purchased.
+In those cases where the partner intends to purchase food or medical supplies, without the support of one of the Humanitarian Procurement Centres (HPC) , it will indicate here briefly its procurement plans. including how it intends to ensure the quality standards of the items purchased.

 The partner can provide here also information on possible market analysis made in relation to the purchase of food locally.